MAAV-Software/mission9-2022/README.md

 https://guides.github.com/activities/forking/

-Cloning repositories is a straightforward approach to making changes to shared repositories.
+Forking repositories is a straightforward approach to making changes to shared repositories.
 'Forked' repositories are personal copies of a shared project, in which you can make changes and then offer those changes up to the original project.

 If you are officially a member of MAAV Software, forking the repo is optional.
 However, forking gives you access control over your pushed changes - whereas anyone else on MAAV Software